awsdocs/amazon-pinpoint-user-guide/doc-source/settings-sms-managing.md

 ### Two\-way SMS settings<a name="settings-account-sms-number-2way"></a>

-You can define keywords for SMS messages that you want to receive and process by using a service other than Amazon Pinpoint\.
-When your number receives an SMS message that begins with one of these keywords, Amazon Pinpoint sends the message and related data to an Amazon Simple Notification Service \(Amazon SNS\) topic in your account\.
+You can configure Amazon Pinpoint to handle incoming SMS messages\.
+When your number receives an SMS message, Amazon Pinpoint sends the message and related data to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
 You can then use Amazon SNS to publish the message to topic subscribers or to AWS services for further processing\.

-**To set up two\-way SMS**

-1. On the **All projects** page, choose the project that you want to manage two\-way SMS settings for\.

-1. In the navigation pane, under **Settings**, choose **SMS and voice**\.

-1. Under **Number settings**, choose the phone number that you want to configure two\-way SMS for\.
-**Note**
-You can enable two\-way SMS for a phone number only if the value in the **SMS** column is *Enabled*\.

-1. Under **Two\-way SMS**, choose **Enable 2\-way SMS**\.

-1. Under **Incoming messages destination**, specify the Amazon SNS topic that receives your SMS messages by choosing one of the following options:
-   + **Create a new Amazon SNS topic** – Amazon Pinpoint creates a topic in your account\.
-   + **Choose an existing Amazon SNS topic** – Specify the ARN of a topic in your account\.
-**Note**
-Amazon Pinpoint currently doesn't support the use of encrypted Amazon SNS topics for two\-way SMS messaging\.
-You have to choose a topic that isn't encrypted\.

-1. Under **Two\-way SMS keywords**, you can add or edit keywords and response messages\.
-When your number receives an SMS message that contains one of these keywords, Amazon Pinpoint does the following:
-   + Sends the message to your Amazon SNS topic\.
-   + Responds with the keyword response message, if you specified one\.

-   To add a keyword, choose **Add another keyword**\.

-1. When you finish making changes, choose **Save**\.
+For more information about setting up two\-way messaging, see [Configuring two\-way SMS messaging in Amazon Pinpoint](channels-sms-two-way.md)\.

 ### Self\-managed opt\-outs<a name="settings-account-sms-self-managed-opt-out"></a>